ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   When we implemented the copy-from-within-household noise type, we stored a copy of a random household member's SSN but no copies of household members' ITINs.
+(This was a result of our consideration of SSN and ITIN as separate attributes, before we realized that ITINs get recorded in the SSN field on actual tax forms, meaning that we should only have one column, not two.)
 Thus, when applying this noise type to an SSN column (e.g. in the 1040 dataset), an SSN or ITIN can get replaced with another household member's SSN, but never with an ITIN.
   In order for a simulant's SSN to be eligible for this noise type, they must live in a household (not GQ) with at least one other member who has an SSN.
 It's possible we may want to reconsider this behavior in the future, e.g. to allow replacing an ITIN with another ITIN.

 Limitations: